 Blast Magazine: Your most recent project, Lizzie, premiered last week at Sundance Film Festival.
-It was such an intense and emotional film to watch.
+Watching the story of Lizzie Borden play out was such an intense and emotional journey for the audience.
 What was your experience like scoring such a dramatic piece?

 Blast Magazine: Although you must feel relieved and overjoyed to finish each of your projects, which one has brought you the most happiness upon completion?